uakatt/Banking-Information-from-External-Sources/README.md

 * /test/unit/src/edu/arizona/kfs/pdp/batch was **added**.
 * /test/unit/src/edu/arizona/kfs/pdp/util/PayeeACHAcctFlatFileConverterTest.java was **added**.

-<h2><a href="post_mod_changes">Post Mod Changes</a></h2>
+<h2><a name="post_mod_changes">Post Mod Changes</a></h2>

 For each file that was changed or added for this modification, I've looked at its history in subversion (`svn log <file_name>`) to find whether later fixes were committed against this modification that I might have missed.
-There were some :) Here they are:
+There were some :) They may be fixes to the modification, or further enhancements, or changes completely unrelated.
+Please contact the UA for more information about a given revision number, or Jira ticket.
+Here they are:

-*   **#16219** touches ["/financial-system/kfs/trunk/work/src/edu/arizona/kfs/pdp/batch/LoadAchPayeeBankAcctStep.java", "/financial-system/kfs/trunk/work/src/edu/arizona/kfs/pdp/batch/LoadAchBankStep.java"].
+*   **#16219** touches:
+    * /work/src/edu/arizona/kfs/pdp/batch/LoadAchPayeeBankAcctStep.java
+    * /work/src/edu/arizona/kfs/pdp/batch/LoadAchBankStep.java

     > KFSI-3162
     > KITT-2221
     > Moving .done file removal code.
 Also threw in some BufferedWriter cleanup.
-*   **#17253** touches ["/financial-system/kfs/trunk/work/src/edu/arizona/kfs/pdp/batch/AchBankInputFileType.java"].
+*   **#17253** touches /work/src/edu/arizona/kfs/pdp/batch/AchBankInputFileType.java.

     > KFSI-3481
     > KITT-2336
     > Added better error handling in case the OriginCode sent with the file was invalid.
-*   **#17358** touches ["/financial-system/kfs/trunk/work/src/edu/arizona/kfs/pdp/batch/AchPayeeBankAcctInputFileType.java"].
+*   **#17358** touches /work/src/edu/arizona/kfs/pdp/batch/AchPayeeBankAcctInputFileType.java.

     > KFSI-3505
     > KITT-2348
     > Fixed an NPE on the OriginCode when a bad one used in the ACH Payee Bank Data Load.
-*   **#18503** touches ["/financial-system/kfs/trunk/work/src/edu/arizona/kfs/pdp/batch/AchPayeeBankAcctInputFileType.java", "/financial-system/kfs/trunk/test/unit/src/edu/arizona/kfs/pdp/batch/AchPayeeBankAcctInputFileTypeTest.java"].
+*   **#18503** touches:
+    * /work/src/edu/arizona/kfs/pdp/batch/AchPayeeBankAcctInputFileType.java
+    * /test/unit/src/edu/arizona/kfs/pdp/batch/AchPayeeBankAcctInputFileTypeTest.java

     > KFSI-3837 KITT-2506 keep retrieved Person objects around longer to reduce the number of queries needed during job execution
-*   **#20172** touches ["/financial-system/kfs/trunk/work/src/edu/arizona/kfs/pdp/batch/AchBankInputFileType.java"].
+*   **#20172** touches /work/src/edu/arizona/kfs/pdp/batch/AchBankInputFileType.java.

     > Adjusting logging properties, and some code, to decrease logging verbosity.
     >
     > KITT-2617
-*   **#20419** touches ["/financial-system/kfs/trunk/work/src/edu/arizona/kfs/pdp/batch/AchBankInputFileType.java"].
+*   **#20419** touches /work/src/edu/arizona/kfs/pdp/batch/AchBankInputFileType.java.

     > Revert "Adjusting logging properties, and some code, to decrease logging verbosity."
     >